risc0/risc0/website/api/zkvm/optimization.md

 The first time a page is accessed in a segment, it needs to be **paged-in**, loading it from the host.
 Confirming the page is correct, the guest verifies a Merkle inclusion proof for the page against the image ID.
-These hashing operations required take a number of cycles.
+These hashing operations required a number of cycles.

 **A page-in operation takes between 1094 and 5130 cycles; 1130 cycles on average.**